kepano/obsidian-advanced-appearance/README.md

+**Jan 22, 2022** This plugin is being retired as there are now better options available out there for customization.
+My focus will remain on [Minimal Theme](https://github.com/kepano/obsidian-minimal), and [Minimal Theme Settings plugin](https://github.com/kepano/obsidian-minimal-settings).
+When I created Advanced Appearance in January 2021, the landscape of Obsidian themes was much less advanced than it is today.
+The good news is that we now have so many great themes to choose from, many of which support the Style Settings plugin for much deeper customization.
+Thank you! ❤️

+---

 Support the development of my plugins and themes **@kepano** on [Twitter](https://www.twitter.com/kepano), [Patreon](https://www.patreon.com/kepano) or [Buy me a coffee](https://www.buymeacoffee.com/kepano).

 <a href="https://www.buymeacoffee.com/kepano"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=kepano&button_colour=5F7FFF&font_colour=ffffff&font_family=Poppins&outline_colour=000000&coffee_colour=FFDD00"></a>